 If you have watched too much of Carrie Bradshaw, forget about it.
-You are not going to live in a fabulous apartment in Manhattan, buy designer shoes and dine out in trendy restaurants every single day.
+You are not going to live in a fabulous apartment in Manhattan, buy designer shoes, and dine out in trendy restaurants every single day.
 Reality is somewhat different.
-But good news is there are wonderful NYC neighborhoods for newcomers to settle in.
-We’ve made a list of top 5 NYC newcomers’ neighborhoods of our choice.
+But the good news is there are wonderful NYC neighborhoods for newcomers to settle in.
+We’ve made a list of the top 5 NYC newcomers’ neighborhoods of our choice.
 Who knows, some of them may become your new home!

 And these are our top NYC neighborhoods for newcomers!

 Astoria is the most popular Queens neighborhood with reasonably priced housing and a small-town feel that welcomes newcomers.
 Only 15 minutes away from Midtown Manhattan, Astoria has become a favorite place for young professionals over the past decade.
 With accessible subway lines, commuting is made as easy as it can be.
-As for culinary scene, one cannot fail to mention wonderful Greek cuisine that attracts traditional Greek food lovers from all over New York to Astoria.
+As for the culinary scene, one cannot fail to mention the wonderful Greek cuisine that attracts traditional Greek food lovers from all over New York to Astoria.
 As for median rent, we could call it reasonable.
 Tenants in Astoria averagely set apart $2,300 for rental costs.

 How about moving to Brooklyn?
-Vibrant art scene, live music performances and great dining – that’s Williamsburg.
+The vibrant art scene, live music performances, and great dining – that’s Williamsburg.
 In terms of culture and demography, this neighborhood is very diverse and you are most likely to feel at home no matter where you came from.
 Just a subway ride from Manhattan (though the line will be closed in 2019 due to scheduled damage repair), this place has everything a newcomer in NYC could wish for.
 Casual trendy bars, hip boutiques and the bohemian scene – you could become a part of one of the trendiest neighborhoods in the States.

 However, there is Williamsburg from another perspective.
-Even though statistics show that median monthly rent in Williamsburg amounts to $1025, most available rental units are located in new luxury buildings which rent at the median price of $3,095 a month.
+Even though statistics show that the median monthly rent in Williamsburg amounts to $1025, most available rental units are located in new luxury buildings which rent at the median price of $3,095 a month.
 If you wish to live in this neighborhood, you need to explore the housing market in advance.

 FORT GREENE, BROOKLYN

 Maybe not the best among NYC neighborhoods for newcomers in terms of average rental costs, but Fort Green is definitely a place you need to consider.
 This peaceful community has the feel of a classic residential Brooklyn.
-Amazing architecture, the abundance of green spaces and dynamic social life continue to attract newcomers to move to Fort Greene.
+Amazing architecture, the abundance of green spaces, and dynamic social life continue to attract newcomers to move to Fort Greene.
 However, rental prices are somewhat above the average.
 Median rental prices range from $2,600 to $2,972, which places this neighborhood among affluent ones.
 But if you are looking for a true Brooklyn experience and a safe place to live and raise your family, Fort Greene has all you need.

 In the past decade, Bushwick has become one of the hip and trendy neighborhoods youngsters love to settle in.
-With bars, coffee shops and restaurants at nearly every corner, this place can keep you entertained for years to come.
+With bars, coffee shops, and restaurants at nearly every corner, this place can keep you entertained for years to come.
 However, there’s much more to Bushwick than a long row of coffee shops.
 With a number of world-class contemporary art galleries, Bushwick has proudly turned into the center of NYC’s art scene.
 Open studios and multimedia events are a part of everyday life in the streets of Bushwick.
 In fact, some of the most popular art galleries in Brooklyn are located in the neighborhood.

 The only downside of moving to Bushwick is the fact that its growing popularity has led to a substantial increase in median rent prices over the past years.
 However, $2100 for a rental price of a two-bedroom apartment is still reasonably affordable.
 If moving to Brooklyn is still among your preferences, Bushwick is a place to consider.
 And if you are looking for a moving company that can handle your relocation to Brooklyn quickly and efficiently, there’s Dorothy & Martha Moving NYC just around the corner.
 When you find local partners you can trust, your relocation to Brooklyn will be far easier.